 Access to Places Where Visitors are Not Allowed

 The general public can visit Christ Church, but there is a charge which ranges from £8-£10 depending on the season.
 That still doesn’t get you access everywhere in Christ College.
-However, when you stay at the Bed and Breakfast at Christ Church College you are a resident.
+However, when you stay at this Oxford College Bed and Breakfast you are considered a resident.
 That sign that says no visitor access does not apply to you!

 Free Access to the Picture Gallery

 Christ Church College is the only Oxford College with its own art collection.
 If you are staying at Christ Church, you can visit the art gallery for free.